Rishabh1623/ai-resume-optimizer-aws/README.md

 ```

 **Alternative: Upload resume only (generic optimization)**
-- If you don't upload `job-description.txt`, the system will do generic optimization
+- If you don't upload a job description file, the system will do generic optimization
 - Still improves ATS score, but not tailored to specific job

 **Watch the Agent Work (Real-time!):**